 Time Flies in the Maldives

 Our time in the Maldives seemed to fly by so fast.
 I think we all agreed that the ten days at Lux South Ari were some of the best in our lives, an absolutely unforgettable experience.
 My initial worry was completely dumb founded, I had imagined we would get bored and could not wait to get back home soon enough.
-Anyone who has been following my blog over the last two months will have noticed that we usually go for active trips abroad, where we travel from place to place.Do not get me wrong, I love lying on the beach, or by the pool with a cocktail and reading a book, but I also need to do different things otherwise I get bored easily and it is the same with the boys.
+However, time in the Maldives flies by way too fast… Anyone who has been following my blog over the last two months will have noticed that we usually go for active trips abroad, where we travel from place to place.Do not get me wrong, I love lying on the beach, or by the pool with a cocktail and reading a book, but I also need to do different things otherwise I get bored easily and it is the same with the boys.
 I want to show that it is not impossible to enjoy plenty of different fun activities in the Maldives.

 The Little Things Matter